 20. Stats on email marketing show that users referred to a company through a loyalty program spend 13% more on average per year.

 (Convince & Convert)

 This approach to marketing is 90% cheaper than traditional methods.
 Emails that contain visually stimulating reminders with fun catch phrases like “Give $20, Get $20” around referral details are a good way to kick off if you’re not sure how to begin.
+Plus, users are 4 times more likely to buy when referred by a friend.
 Timing referral emails is also key.
 You can send out a “refer a friend” email right after the customer completes checkout, for example.